devendersatija/IoT-Cognito-Setup/README.md

 SecretName | Name of the secret in AWS Secrets Manager

 ## Client Connection
-Use the provided sample setup.py script which authenticates via cognito identities to get temporary credentials and publish data over MQTT.
+Use the provided [sample script](setup.py) which authenticates via cognito identities to get temporary credentials and publish data over MQTT.